slamora/brackets-wiki/Troubleshooting.md

 * HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths\chrome.exe

 This is the file path that Brackets uses to launch Chrome.
-If this is not correct, then try uninstalling the Chrome browser at this location.
+If this is not correct, then try reinstalling the Chrome browser at this location.

 ## Brackets Is Acting Weird
 ### Debug w/ The Developer Tools